zesk/build/docs/tools/test.md

 - `--clean` - Optional.
 Delete test artifact files and exit.
 (No tests run)
 - `--continue` - Optional.
 Flag.
 Continue from last successful test.
 - `-c` - Optional.
 Flag.
 Continue from last successful test.
+- `--verbose` - Optional.
+Flag.
+Be verbose.
+- `--coverage - Optional.
+Flag.
+Feature in progress` - generate a coverage file for tests.
+- `--no-stats` - Optional.
+Flag.
+Do not generate a test.stats file showing test timings when completed.
+- `--list` - Optional.
+Flag.
+List all test names (which match if applicable).
 - `--messy` - Optional.
 Do not delete test artifact files afterwards.
 - `--fail executor` - Optional.
 Callable.
 One or more programs to run on the failed test files.
 - `testFunctionPattern` - Optional.
 String.
 Test function (or substring of function name) to run.